 One of my favourite books on this subject is ‘Why We Sleep’ by Matthew Walker.
 It’s a great read filled with fascinating information about the nature of sleep and how it contributes to our overall well-being.

-There are also jaw-dropping statistics, for example, Ken Berger1 references how different studies involving NBA players showed cases where those with more than 8 hours sleep had a 29% increase in points/minute and 9% increase in free-throw percentage versus those that had less than 8 hours sleep.
-In a big money sport like basketball, these numbers are incredible.
+There are also jaw-dropping statistics, for example, Ken Berger1 references how different studies involving NBA players showed cases where those with more than 8 hours sleep had a 29% increase in points/minute and a 9% increase in free-throw percentage versus those that had less than 8 hours sleep.
+In a big-money sport like basketball, these numbers are incredible.

 If you’re over 45, Walker writes: “Adults forty-five years or older who sleep fewer than 6 hours a night are 200% more likely to have a heart attack or stroke during their lifetime, as compared with those sleeping seven to eight hours a night”.

 I think you get the gist.
 Quality rest is crucial for all of us; not just professional sportsmen.
-I highly recommend you read Matthew Walker’s book and invest in some beautifully soft and comfortable loungewear.
+I highly recommend you read Matthew Walker’s book in absolute comfort by investing in some beautifully soft and comfortable men's loungewear or women's loungewear.

 The single most important takeaway from my reading is that Rest is the central pillar that impacts the paradigm.
 Rest poorly and your ability to Eat and Move well is compromised.